AStoerkel1/PracticeReact/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ##Concept

-this is meant to be a clone of the News extension that I wrote using jquery except with React this time.
+This is meant to be a clone of the News extension that I wrote using jquery except with React this time.
 Originally this was supposed to be the production app but I realized that i didn't know how to get it to render in the browser without the server running, so... yeah

 ## Setup